Portable C Compiler: Features

-Key features of pcc are its portability and improved diagnostic capabilities.
+Key features of PCC are its portability and improved diagnostic capabilities.
 The compiler was designed so that only a few of its source files are machine-dependent.
 It is relatively robust to syntax errors and performs more thorough validity checks than its contemporaries.

 The first C compiler, written by Dennis Ritchie, used a recursive descent parser, incorporated specific knowledge about the PDP-11, and relied on an optional machine-specific optimizer to improve the assembly language code it generated.
 In contrast, Johnson's pccm was based on a yacc-generated parser and used a more general target machine model.
 Both compilers produced target-specific assembly language code which they then assembled to produce linkable object modules.

 Later versions of PCC, known within Bell Labs as "QCC" and "RCC," supported other target architecture models.

 The language that PCC implements is an extended version of K&R C that Bjarne Stroustrup has called "Classic C", incorporating the void return type (for functions that don't return any value), enumerations and structure assignment.

 Current version

-A new version of pcc, based on the original by Steve Johnson, is now maintained by Anders Magnusson.
+A new version of PCC, based on the original by Steve Johnson, is maintained by Anders Magnusson.
 The compiler is provided under the BSD licence and its development is funded by a non-profit organization called BSD Fund.
 According to Magnusson:

 This new version was added to the NetBSD pkgsrc and OpenBSD source trees in September 2007, and later into the main NetBSD source tree.
 There had been some speculation that it might eventually be used to supplant the GNU C Compiler on BSD-based operating systems, though FreeBSD and NetBSD are both looking to Clang as a potential replacement, and Theo de Raadt of OpenBSD asserts that pcc is not ready yet to be a gcc replacement, and the disposal of gcc is not top priority.
 On December 29, 2009, pcc became capable of building a functional x86 OpenBSD kernel image.

 pcc version 1.0 was released on 1 April 2011.

-As of this release, the compiler supports x86 and x64 processor architectures and runs on NetBSD, OpenBSD, FreeBSD, various Linux distributions, and Microsoft Windows.
+As of this release, the compiler supports x86 and x86-64 processor architectures and runs on NetBSD, OpenBSD, FreeBSD, various Linux distributions, and Microsoft Windows.

 Further development, including support for more architectures, and FORTRAN 77 and C++ front ends, is continuing as of 2022.

 PCC was removed from the OpenBSD source tree in 2012.
 Development on it had stalled and no maintainer had stepped up to develop it into something that could make a practical alternative to GNU Compiler Collection.

 The latest version of pcc, namely 1.1.0, was released on 10 December 2014.